Arthrosamid® Injections

 We ask all patients to provide written consent prior to booking an injection to ensure they have read and understood the information provided.

-How do I know if Arthrosamid is appropriate for me?
+How do I know if Arthrosamid® is appropriate for me?

-Athrosamid is appropriate for people with osteoarthritis of the knee that are experiencing pain and swelling which may be affecting functions such as walking or running.
-We would always recommend first seeing a physiotherapist who can help you with appropriate exercise program, advise on footwear and conservative management.
-We usually recommend that you speak directly with one of our clinical specialists before booking.
-They may advise the need for an assessment before committing to the injection to ensure your knee is appropriate for an Arthrosamid injection.
-As part of this assessment process we will usually request people have had an X-ray or MRI scan of the knee within the last 12 months.
+We recommend speaking directly with one of our clinical specialists before booking.
+They may suggest an assessment to ensure your knee is suitable for an Arthrosamid® injection.
+As part of this process, we usually request that patients have had an X-ray or MRI scan of the knee within the last 12 months.

-Prior to booking an appointment you will be asked to complete our on-line medical screening and consent form.
+Prior to booking an appointment you will be asked to complete our online medical screening and consent form.
 This will ensure you have been medically screened and have all the appropriate information to make an informed decision about the treatment.

-Do I need to take prophylactic antibiotics before my Arthrosamid injection?
+Do I need to take prophylactic antibiotics before my Arthrosamid® injection?

-One of the following combination of oral antibiotics administered 1-2 hours before Arthrosamid are recommended:
+One of the following combination of oral antibiotics administered 1-2 hours before Arthrosamid® are recommended:

 - For patients without allergy towards penicillin, 1g of Flucloxacillin plus 1g of Azithromycin